benbananas/benbananas/README.md

-Hi, my name is Benjamin
+Hi, my name is Benjamin <br>
-I'm interested in Machine Learning and Data Science, but also cooking!
+I'm interested in Machine Learning and Data Science, but also cooking!<br>
-I'm currently learning DataBase Management Systems and Machine Learning Techniques Feel Free to reach me at benjaminhu@outlook.com
+I'm currently learning DataBase Management Systems and Machine Learning Techniques<br>
+Feel Free to reach me at benjaminhu@outlook.com

 <!---